vtinney/Biostatistics-USUHS/README.md

 Helpful notes

-## is not part of the code. # is a symbol used to explain or make notes to the code.
-If you copy paste the # symbol to STATA, you will get an error message, but will get no error message in R.
+The (##) symbol is not part of the code. # is a symbol used to explain or make notes to the code.
+If you copy paste the (#) symbol to STATA, you will get an error message, but will get no error message in R.